 DraftKings Promo Code: Bet $5, Get $100 Bonus Bets for MLB, NBA and NHL Postseason

-The MLB, NBA and NHL postseason are all in action Tuesday, and there is no better time to lock in a new account.
-The DraftKings promo code offer available through Apr.
-28 delivers $100 in bonus bets when you wager just $5.
-Browse other sportsbook promos to compare what is out there before you sign up.
+The DraftKings promo code offer is one of the best sportsbook promos available heading into Thursday, April 30, with MLB, NBA and NHL postseason action all on the slate.
+New users can turn a $5 wager into $100 in bonus bets instantly, no code required.

-How the DraftKings promo code offer works for MLB, NBA and NHL postseason betting
+How the DraftKings promo code offer works for Thursday's MLB, NBA and NHL action

-The DraftKings promo code requires no code at all.
-Simply create a new account, make a minimum $5 deposit, and place a qualifying wager of at least $5 at odds of -500 or longer on any sports betting market.
-No promo code for DraftKings is needed because the offer applies automatically once you meet those requirements.
+The DraftKings promo code offer is straightforward: make a minimum $5 deposit, place a qualifying wager of at least $5 at odds of -500 or longer on any sports market, and DraftKings will reward you with four $25 bonus bets totaling $100.
+No promo code for DraftKings is needed, as the offer applies automatically once you meet the requirements.

-Here is where it gets interesting for tonight's packed slate.
-Whether you back a team in the NBA playoffs, ride a hot goaltender in the NHL postseason, or pick a side in any MLB game, your qualifying bet triggers the bonus regardless of the outcome.
-Win or lose, DraftKings will issue four $25 bonus bets totaling $100 within 72 hours of your wager settling.

-Say you place your $5 bet on an NBA playoff game tonight and your team pulls through in the fourth quarter.
-You collect your winnings from that wager and still receive the $100 in bonus bets.
-If your pick falls short, the bonus bets still arrive within 72 hours.
-Either way, you walk away with four $25 bonus bets to deploy across the rest of the postseason schedule.
+Win or lose your first bet, the bonus bets arrive.
+Say you back a favorite in one of Thursday's NBA playoff games and your bet wins -- you still collect the $100 in bonus bets on top of your winnings.
+If your NHL wager doesn't go your way, the bonus bets still land in your account.
+Either outcome works in your favor as a new user.

 - Bonus bets expire seven days from issuance.